jonlpersson/ed-latimore/site/_posts/2023-01-02-benefits-of-quitting-porn.md

 I took up boxing because I wanted people to remember me for something other than being the drunk guy that worked at Starbucks.
 What impression are you leaving on others with how you’re spending your life?

-{% include widgets/summary.html id="7-steps" %}

 ## Face difficulty with more resilience

 Addiction physically alters your brain.
 It doesn’t matter if that addiction is to food or crack.
-Your brain reacts to addiction as it does to physical trauma.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">2</a></sup> Over time, it shrinks making you more susceptible to your impulses.
+Your brain reacts to addiction as it does to physical trauma.<sup><a class="footnote" rel="footnote" href="#fn:3">2</a></sup> Over time, it shrinks making you more susceptible to your impulses.

 Excessive porn users train their brains to have a hard time enduring difficulty.
 Facing difficulty relies on your ability to control your emotions.